inden/Text2SpeechApp/README.md

 Recepies are stored in xml format.
 It is parsed by XmlPullParser and transformed in HTML string for the display.
-When the TextToSpeech reads the text, some silence is added to make it easier to be understood.
+When the TextToSpeech reads the text, I add some silence between phrases to make it easier to be understood.
 The length of silence varies according to Html tag types.

 ## How to use ##